Printed & Manuscript African Americana

 including its Constitution and By-laws, 1955-1963.
 Estimate $20,000 to $30,000.

-Further highlights include a scarce copper slave badge made by John Joseph Lafar, and a previously unrecorded speech by Frederick Douglass titled A Defense of the Negro Race, 1895.
+Other important material includes a scarce copper slave badge made by John Joseph Lafar, and a previously unrecorded speech by Frederick Douglass titled A Defense of the Negro Race, 1895.
 Letters to Rebecca Primus, whose correspondence made up half of the book Beloved Sisters and Loving Friends, 1999, will also be featured.
 A copy of the proceedings of the 1909 National Negro Conference, which includes Ida B. Wells’s Lynching, Our National Crime, makes its auction debut while two Masonic velvet and silk vests, elaborately embroidered in gold and silver thread and attributed to David Bustill Bowser, round out the sale.

 For more information on the sale, contact a specialist in the Printed & Manuscript African Americana department.